meltano/hub/transformers/dbt.md

 #### How to use

 This setting is managed by the loader and is not recommended to be changed via the transformer.
-You can, if needed, overwrite this setting using [Meltano UI](#using-meltano-ui), [`meltano config`](https://meltano.com/docs/command-line-interface.html#config), or an [environment variable](https://meltano.com/docs/configuration.html#configuring-settings):
+You can, if needed, overwrite this setting using [`meltano config`](https://meltano.com/docs/command-line-interface.html#config) or an [environment variable](https://meltano.com/docs/configuration.html#configuring-settings):

 ```bash
 meltano config dbt set target <target>